Designing posters can seem like a daunting task, especially if you run your business by yourself.

 Apart from consumer use, this size is ideal for malls, events, and trade shows.
 Thanks to their large size, you can easily include more information and get more creative with your poster design.

-Not many small shops or businesses have use for posters larger than 61 x 91.
+Not many small shops or businesses have use for large format posters bigger than 61 x 91.
 However, there are two other poster sizes to note.

 The first is a one-sheet poster which is typically used for official advertising for films in cinemas.
 It’s approximately 69 x 102 cm.